virtual-labs/exp-linear-transformation-matrices-dei/experiment/theory.md

 This experiment helps students understand what a linear transformation is and how it is related to matrices.
 The experiment shows that every linear transformation can be written using a matrix and vice-versa, which makes it easier to work with.
-By doing this, students learn how matrices can be used to represent and apply transformations in a simple and clear way.
+By doing this, students learn how matrices can be used to represent transformations and apply these in various contexts in a simple and clear way.
 #### 1. Linear transformation:
 Let <i>M</i> and <i>N</i> be vector spaces over a field <i>R</i>.
 Then a function <i>T</i>:<i>M→N</i> is called a linear transformation if, for<i>x, y</i>&isin;<i>M</i> and <i>α</i>&isin;<i>R</i> <br>
 (i) <i>T</i>(<i>x</i>+<i>y</i>)=<i>T</i>(<i>x</i>)+<i>T</i>(<i>y</i>) <br>